ImpishDeathTech/IDT-BrainFuck/README.md

-        - note that this is the input you read with the ',' command, not the script you are interpreting - that should simply be the first argument of the program call
+        - note that this is the input you read with the ',' command, not the script you are interpreting - that should simply be the first argument of the program call suffixed with '.bf'

     -o : Set the output file path
         bf <file name>.bf -o <output file>